Travel details

 -

 A museum that houses and exhibits archaeological materials from ancient Egypt through the Greek and Roman periods.
-Its diverse collection includes statues, mosaics, coins, and everyday items, offering insight into cultural exchanges between Egyptian civilization and the Mediterranean world.
-Through its archaeologically and historically valuable exhibits, the museum lets you experience Alexandria’s multicultural history.
+With a diverse collection of sculptures, mosaics, coins, and everyday items, it reveals the cultural exchanges between Egyptian civilization and the Mediterranean world.
+Through exhibits of high archaeological and historical value, it is a facility where you can experience Alexandria’s multicultural history.

 -

-A 15th-century fortress on Alexandria’s Mediterranean coast, built on the site of the Lighthouse of Alexandria, one of the ancient Seven Wonders.
-Its sturdy stone exterior is characteristic, conveying its historical role as a defensive stronghold.
-Even without entering, enjoying its exterior allows you to appreciate its historical presence and the grand Mediterranean views.
+A 15th-century fortress standing on Alexandria’s Mediterranean coast, built on the site of the Lighthouse of Alexandria, one of the ancient Seven Wonders of the World.
+Its sturdy stone exterior is characteristic and conveys its role as a defensive stronghold of the time.
+Even without touring the interior, you can enjoy its historical presence and the magnificent views over the Mediterranean.

 [Japanese Guide]